 Enter the transmit power value.
 By default, the value is 20.
+The maximum transmit power may vary among different countries or regions.

 If the maximum transmit power is set to be larger than local regulation allows, the maximum Tx power regulated will be applied in actual situation.